richardchien/cv/README.md

 - Promoted the idea of open source in QQ chatbot community by creating CQHTTP (now named OneBot) and NoneBot.
 - Developed and maintained a large part of the ecosystem at the early days of the community.
-- Currently being a mentor on three projects of the community in [Summer 2021 of Open Source Promotion Plan](https://nonebot.dev/ospp.html).
+- Mentored on three projects of the community in [Summer 2021 of Open Source Promotion Plan](https://nonebot.dev/ospp.html).

 ### Oct 2018 — Jun 2020, Changzhou University Open Source Association